elastic-interval/tensegrity-lab/README.md

 The goals of this project are:

 * have a fast implementation of [Elastic Interval Geometry](docs/EIG.md), both native and web
-* design tensegrity by melting tensegrity modules or "bricks" together
+* design tensegrity by melting tensegrity modules or "bricks" together, based on a homegrown language called [Tenscript](docs/Tenscript.md)
-* facilitate the building of designed structures with real materials
+* facilitate the building of designed structures with [real materials](https://pretenst.com/)
 * construct a Darwinian evolution of competing tensegrities with arbitrary fitness function

 ### Two Versions